jwilliams0n/DiscordJS-Weather-Bot/README.md

   ```
   node index.js
   ```
-- Once started, you should see `... successfully logged in.` in your terminal.
+- Once started, you should see `Logged in as` in your terminal.